Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 	- The console is responsive, and so changes in size on different screen sizes (e.g. on mobile devices it becomes narrower and longer).

 -  **F05 Game buttons and controls**
-	- The game buttons and controls sit within the game console and include a replay button, a light mode switch, a scoreboard and a timer. <br>
+	- The game buttons and controls sit within the game console and include a replay button, a light mode switch, a scoreboard and a timer.

 		<b>Game buttons:	</b>
 	- The replay button, once clicked, allows the user to play again under the same name that they previously entered.
 The button has rounded corners to match the console.
 When hovered over, the replay button has a box shadow effect - indicating to the user that it can be clicked.
 To reinforce that it can be clicked, the cursor becomes a pointer when hovering over the button.
 	- The switch allows the user to toggle the website into 'light mode' - this is primarily as accessibility feature.
 The website is set to 'dark mode' by default for its sustainability advantages.
 This is a preview of what happens when the switch is toggled:<br>
 ![Light mode](https://github.com/SamarZiadat/sustainable-memory-game/blob/master/documentation/supporting-images/light-mode.png?raw=true)